gkw0010/CoPESD/README.md

    bash exps/finetune_ens5_13b.sh
    ```
 #### Inference
-To run inference and evaluate using the fine-tuned models, use the following command:
+To run inference and evaluate using the fine-tuned models, use the following commands:
    ```
    cd sphinx_esd/accessory
    bash exps/generate_action.sh